J. Dalrymple Duncan: Later life

+Interests

-From 1870 to 1872 and from 1878 to 1880 he was President of the Kirkintilloch Agricultural Society.
+From 1870 to 1872 and from 1878 to 1880 Dalrymple Duncan was President of the Kirkintilloch Agricultural Society.
+He was Secretary of the Glasgow Archaeological Society from 1877.
 He was elected a Fellow of the Royal Society of Edinburgh in January 1889.
 His proposers were Sir James Robertson (Earl of Kintore), John Gray McKendrick, and John Ferguson.

-Around 1900 he changed his name to James Dalrymple Gray Dalrymple at which time he was living at Meiklewood in Stirling.
-This probably reflected a desire to associate with his father’s name, now his influential mother was dead.
-In 1901 he is listed as resigning as a Director from the firm of Morrison & Duncan of Hope Street in Glasgow.

-In later life he was a Justice of the Peace for both Dunbartonshire and Stirlingshire.

-He died on 8 February 1908.
+Dalrymple Duncan by 1896 had been elected a Fellow of the Society of Antiquaries of Scotland, and of the Society of Antiquaries of London.